Graciosa

-Graciosa Island ([ɡɾɐsiˈɔzɐ]) (literally "graceful" or "enchanting" in Portuguese) is referred to as the White Island, the northernmost of the Central Group of islands in the Azores.
+Graciosa Island ([ɡɾɐsiˈɔzɐ]) (literally "graceful" or "enchanting" in Portuguese), also referred to as the White Island, is a volcanic island in the Atlantic Ocean.
+It is the northernmost of the Central Group of islands in the Azores archipelago.
 The ovular Portuguese island has an area of 60.65 km2, a length of 10 km and a width of 7 km.
-It is a volcanic island, dominated by a 1.6 km central caldera (the Caldeira) located in the southeast.
+Its landscape is dominated by a 1.6 km central caldera (the Caldeira) located in the southeast.